arinal/forex-mtl/README.md

 - The discussed approach is only working if the supported currencies are minimal.
 - Retry logic when calling `oneframe` API.
-- `Pair.apply` could be made private and make a factory constructor which returns `Option[Pair]` instead.
 - More testing, or if possible, apply testing based on algebraic laws.
 - OpenAPI specifications, probably using [tAPIr](https://tapir.softwaremill.com/en/latest/).
 - Streamify the initialization process.
 Currently we call `.compile.drain` twice.
 We can simplify it to become one.